 If you need extra funding to cover inventory costs or payroll during a slow season, a no-doc business line of credit could provide financing in as little as 24 hours.
-To qualify, you’ll need to meet minimum credit score and revenue requirements, and some lenders may require you to have been in business for at least two years.
+To qualify, you’ll need to meet minimum credit score and revenue requirements, and some lenders may require you to be in business for at least one or two years.

 What is a no-doc business line of credit?

-No- or low-doc lenders typically only require a credit check, minimum annual revenues and a few months of bank statements to qualify.
-Most lenders can connect directly to your business bank account to verify deposits and other transaction history, eliminating the need to submit a mountain of paperwork.
+No- or low-doc lenders typically only require a credit check, minimum annual revenue and a few months of bank statements to qualify for a no-doc line of credit.
+Many can connect directly to your business bank account to verify deposits, cutting down on paperwork.

 Compare no-doc or low-doc business lines of credit